ridgelines/fireball/README.md

 ### HTTP Error
 If a Handler returns a non-nil error, the Fireball Application will call its [ErrorHandler](https://godoc.org/github.com/zpatrick/fireball#App) function.
-By default (if your Application object uses the [DefaultErrorHandler](https://godoc.org/github.com/zpatrick/fireball#DefaultErrorHandler)), the application will check if the error implements the [Response](https://godoc.org/github.com/zpatrick/fireball#Response) interface.
+By default (if your Application object uses the [DefaultErrorHandler](https://godoc.org/github.com/zpatrick/fireball#DefaultErrorHandler)), the Application will check if the error implements the [Response](https://godoc.org/github.com/zpatrick/fireball#Response) interface.
 If so, the the error's Write function will be called.
 Otherwise, a 500 with the content of err.Error() will be written.

-The [HTTPError](https://godoc.org/github.com/zpatrick/fireball#HTTPError) object implements both the [Error](https://golang.org/pkg/builtin/#error) and [Response](https://godoc.org/github.com/zpatrick/fireball#Response) interfaces.
+The [HTTPError](https://godoc.org/github.com/zpatrick/fireball#HTTPError) is a simple object that implements both the [Error](https://golang.org/pkg/builtin/#error) and [Response](https://godoc.org/github.com/zpatrick/fireball#Response) interfaces.
+When the Write is executed, the specified status, error, and headers will be written to the http.ResponseWriter.

 Examples:
 ```